cardinal-tetra/Soccer-Hangman/README.md

  - Method: GET
  - Parameters: urlsafe_game_key
  - Returns: GameForm with current game state
- - Description: Allows access to information for a game corresponding to the urlsafe_game_key.
+ - Description: Access information for a game corresponding to the urlsafe_game_key.

 - **make_move**
  - Path: 'game/{urlsafe_game_key}'
  - Method: PUT
  - Parameters: urlsafe_game_key, guess
  - Returns: GameForm with game state after guess has been processed
  - Description: Allows user to specify the game using the `urlsafe_game_key` and the guess they want to make for it.
-The guess can be a letter or an entire word, and endpoint will return errors if malformed guesses are made or relevant game does not exist or has ended.
+The guess can be a letter or an entire word.
+Errors will be returned if malformed guesses are made or relevant game does not exist or has ended.

 - **get_user_scores**
  - Path: 'scores/{username}'
  - Method: GET
  - Parameters: username
  - Returns: ScoreForms containing information about games the user completed
- - Description: Every time a user completes a game, a score entity is saved for that game with information about number of guesses, and whether the user won.
+ - Description: Every time a user completes a game, a score entity is saved for that game with information about the number of guesses and outcome.
 This function retrieves all the scores for the user specified.

 - **get_user_games**
  - Path: 'games/{username}
  - Method: GET
  - Parameters: username
- - Returns: GameForms showing the current game states for active games registered under the username specified.
+ - Returns: GameForms displaying information for active games registered under the username specified.
- - Description: Allows user to retrieve game information (key, guesses made) about their active games.
+ - Description: Allows user to retrieve a list of their active games with information such as urlsafe_game_key and game state.

 - **cancel_game**
  - Path: 'cancel/game'